rgryta/NoPrint/README.md

 ### Multithreading

 Provide number of threads after `-m` parameter.
 Default's to 1 if not provided or provided without specific number.
-If 0 or less is givem then it will use number of available vCPUs reported by multiprocessing library.
+If 0 or less is given then it will use number of available vCPUs reported by multiprocessing library.

 ### Example in Makefile:
 ```bash